Chart Color Schemes

 Infrastructure

-Grant has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+Grant has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely to affect the area.
 Notable ones include Limestone Estate Residential Development, Lakes Park Estate, Blue Lake Solar Lighting Renewal Project, and Blue Lake Sports Park Master Plan Implementation.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.